ramsaylanier/wordexpress-starter-vue/README.md

 Using the `/config/sample.config.json` file as an example, create a `development.json` and `production.json` file.
 The file should contain connection details to your WordPress MySQL database for the respective environments.

+## WordPress Setup

+In a fresh WordPress install, you'll need to do a few basic setup items:

+- Create a page called 'Homepage'
+- Create a menu called 'primary-navigation'

 ## Build Setup

 ``` bash